grzegorzbalcerek/scala-exercises/Figures/README.md

 AbstractFigure
 --------------

-Define the =Figure= abstract class representing geometric figures and two abstract methods =area= and =circum= for calculating the area and circumferece of the figure.
+Define the `Figure` abstract class representing geometric figures and two abstract methods `area` and `circum` for calculating the area and circumferece of the figure.

 Rectangle
 ---------

-Define the =Rectangle= class representing rectangles.
-Override the =toString= method.
+Define the `Rectangle` class representing rectangles.
+Override the `toString` method.

 Triangle
 --------

-Define a =Triangle= class representing triangles.
-Override the =toString= method.
-A useful method: =math.sqrt=.
+Define a `Triangle` class representing triangles.
+Override the `toString` method.
+A useful method: `math.sqrt`.

 Square
 ------

-Define a =Square= class representing squares.
-Override the =toString= method.
+Define a `Square` class representing squares.
+Override the `toString` method.

 FiguresObjects
 --------------

-Make it possible to create instances of the =Rectangle=; =Triangle= and =Square= classes without using the =new= keyword and — in addition to that − make it possible to create a square with the given circumference.
+Make it possible to create instances of the `Rectangle`; `Triangle` and `Square` classes without using the `new` keyword and — in addition to that − make it possible to create a square with the given circumference.